hsallaku/ArtChain/README.md

 # Artwork-Tracing-Management-via-Blockchain-Technology

-Members: Haki Sallaku, Gary LaPicola, Thomas [Last Name], Mathew [Last Name]
+Members: Haki Sallaku, Gary LaPicola, Thomas Scardino, Mathew [Last Name]

 Description: This project is an application of blockchain technology on the art industry.
 The idea behind it is to create a blockchain
              in order to keep track of and manage artworks, mainly painting, around the world.
 The history of the artworks is